Description

 Litter: Low.

-Propagation: Seed planted in the fall; root division in late fall.
+Propagation: Seed planted in the fall or cold stratified and planted in late winter.

 Comments